 - Are the chemicals in pesticides safe for my kids?

 3. What are they watching?

 Is The Block back on TV?
 Do you get infuriated by their building process?
 A blog about something controversial that’s on TV is topical.
-When the next season starts next year, you just need to make a few changes, such as names, the property and you have a whole new blog!
+You just need to update it each year by making a few changes, such as names, the property and you have a whole new blog!

 - Why it’s best to renovate the whole house rather than room by room

 - Why Jess and Tim had the best kitchen